 UMD’s merit scholarships are based on past academic performance, not financial need.
-These scholarships are awarded automatically to academically talented students who apply for admission by the November 1 Priority Deadline.
+These scholarships are awarded to academically talented students who apply for priority consideration admission by the early action deadline.
 Only U.S. citizens and permanent residents can qualify for the university’s merit scholarships.

-To be considered for merit scholarships, students must submit a completed undergraduate admission application for the fall semester by the November 1 Priority Deadline.
-Incoming freshman will automatically be considered for any merit scholarships offered through the admissions application.
+To be considered for merit scholarships, students must submit a completed undergraduate admission application for priority consideration for the fall semester by the November 1 early action deadline for freshman and by the March 1 early action deadline for transfer.
+Admitted students will automatically be considered for any merit scholarships offered through the admissions application.
 The FAFSA is not required and there is not a separate application that is needed in order to be reviewed for these awards.

 Students selected to receive a merit scholarship through the University of Maryland will be notified by the Office of Undergraduate Admissions by mid-March.

 The Free Application for Federal Student Aid (FAFSA) is required for recipients of the Maryland Transfer Scholarship to retain their award as this scholarship is based on both academic talent and demonstrated financial need.
 We encourage all students to submit the FAFSA every year by the January 1 financial aid priority deadline.